dbraben/movie-listings/README.md

 Multiple genres input (checkboxes).
 Must only contain genres from the TMDb API that are in the returned movie result set.</li>
 </ul>
 <h2>Output</h2>
-The solution displays a list of movies, each showing title, genres and the poster image.
+The solution displays a list of movies, each showing the title, genre and poster image.
 The movies are ordered by popularity (most popular first).
 Movies are filterable by multiple genres, the user should have the ability to toggle movies depending on all of its assigned genres.
 So if 'Action' and 'Drama' genres are selected it lists movies with both 'Action' and 'Drama' genres.
 Movies are also filterable by rating (vote_average property). i.e So if the rating was set to 5, you would expect to see all movies with a rating of 5 or higher.